 A podcast studio isn’t just about recording audio; it’s about creating a professional experience for listeners.
 You want your guests to feel comfortable enough to speak freely, and you don’t want to make them nervous.

-If you’re planning on having multiple guests each week, you might also want to record separate segments for each guest.
+If you plan on having multiple guests each week, you might also want to record separate segments for each guest.
 This way, you won’t have to worry about cutting out parts of the conversation.

 You can use either a computer or a smartphone to record your episodes.
 Both options are fine, though we think a computer gives you better control over the audio levels and volume settings.